14 Best Web Design Tools in 2024: Comparison Guide

 Best for: Vector-based interface design and collaboration on Mac.

-Sketch is a design toolkit built specifically for Mac users.
-Sketch also offers an extensive range of plugins to enhance functionality and streamline the design process.
+Sketch also offers a wide range of plugins to enhance functionality and streamline the design process.

 Key features: